-The Agency filed an exception to an initial award and a supplemental award of Arbitrator Stephen L. Hayford under § 7122(a) of the Federal Service Labor-Management Relations Statute (the Statute) and part 2425 of the Authority's Regulations.
+The Agency filed an exception to an award of Arbitrator Otis H. King under § 7122(a) of the Federal Service Labor-Management Relations Statute (the Statute) and part 2425 of the Authority's Regulations.
 The Union filed an opposition to the Agency's exception.
 The Arbitrator found that the grievance concerning the removal of a Veterans Canteen Service (VCS) employee was arbitrable and that the grievant's removal was not for just cause.
-For the reasons set forth below, we grant the Agency's exception and set aside the awards.
+For the reasons that follow, we grant the Agency's exception and set aside the award.

 II.
-Background and Arbitrator's Awards
+Background and Arbitrator's Award